arashkey/Chat_SignalR_AspNetMVC/README.md

 # Chat Sample with SignalR and Asp.Net MVC and angular 6
-for run this project run this command in nuget command promt run
+for init of project run `init.bat` in command promt for run this project run this command in nuget command promt run
 ` Update-Package -Reinstall `